A sales funnel helps you follow your customer journey stages from discovery and consideration all the way to purchase.

 1. Traffic metrics

 Traffic is a broad metric, but it gives an insight into how well your brand awareness campaigns are doing.
-Measuring traffic and comparing it over time lets you understand how your acquisition channels are performing.
+Measuring traffic and comparing it over time lets you understand how your customer acquisition channels are performing.

 Other sources of traffic could be: